A Complete List of Types of Nonprofits: Which One Should You Start?

 This tax exemption splits organizations into two groups.

 This section provides tax exemption to organizations formed before June 1996.
 These nonprofits also exclusively reimburse their members.
-These members are all individuals and government entities who issue insurance or self-insure against workers’ compensation losses.
+These members are all individuals and government entities that issue insurance against workers’ compensation losses.

 The second group consists of organizations formed after December 1997.
 These organizations are created by state law and provide workers’ compensation.